Rhetos/SimpleSPRTEmail/Readme.md

 ## Troubleshooting

-In case of a server error, additional information on the error may be found in the Rhetos server log (`RhetosServer.log` file, by default).
+In case of a server error, additional information on the error may be found in the Rhetos app's log file (`RhetosServer.log` for Rhetos v1-v4).
-If needed, more verbose logging of the authentication service may be switched on by adding `<logger name="AspNetFormsAuth.AuthenticationService" minLevel="Trace" writeTo="TraceLog" />` and `<logger name="SimpleSPRTEmail.EmailSender" minLevel="Trace" writeTo="TraceLog" />`
+If needed, more verbose logging of the authentication service may be switched on by enabling `Trace` level loggers `AspNetFormsAuth.AuthenticationService` and `SimpleSPRTEmail.EmailSender`.

+For example, in Rhetos v1-v4 add
+`<logger name="AspNetFormsAuth.AuthenticationService" minLevel="Trace" writeTo="TraceLog" />`
+and `<logger name="SimpleSPRTEmail.EmailSender" minLevel="Trace" writeTo="TraceLog" />`
-in Rhetos server's `web.config`.
-The trace log will be written to `RhetosServerTrace.log`.
+in Rhetos application's `web.config`, then the trace log will be written to `RhetosServerTrace.log`.